FlutterFlow/flutterflow-documentation/docs/testing-deployment-publishing/branching-collaboration/branching.md

 # Branching
 Branching creates a separate copy of your work, so you can add new features without disrupting your current progress.
 It enables multiple developers or teams to work simultaneously on different features without interfering with each other.

-Suppose you have a digital cookbook app and you want to introduce a new feature, such as a shopping list.
-Instead of adding it directly to your main app and possibly causing issues, you create a branch to work on this new feature.
-Once it's done, you can bring it back into the main app.
+Suppose you have an eCommerce app and you want to add a new feature, such as a product recommendation system.
+Instead of incorporating it directly into your main app and potentially causing problems, you create a branch to work on this new feature.
+Once it's completed, you can integrate it back into the main app.

 :::info